noyainrain/textworld/README.md

 The following software must be installed on your system:

 * Python >= 3.11
+* Node.js >= 18.20
+  ^ OQ at the moment this is only dev dependencies... mmmmmhhhhh

 Text World should work on any [POSIX](https://en.wikipedia.org/wiki/POSIX) system.